confetti-framework/docs/errors.md

     user, _ := GetUser()

 By applying multiple layers, you can add more information to the error.
-You can use the `Wrap` function to suffix a
+You can use the `Wrap`method to suffix a message.
-message:

-    errors.Wrap(err, "validation error")
+    err.Wrap("validation error")

-    // Validation error: no user found
+    // validation error: no user found

 To receive the original error (after `Wrap`), you can use` Cause`:

-    originalError := err.Cause()
+    err.Cause().Error()
+    // no user found

 #### Panic